ftlabs/fruitmachine-ftdomdelegate/README.md

 });
 ```

-Note: as long as you properly destroy your fruitmachine modules after you're finished with them, you need not worry about detached DOM nodes because [dom-delegate](http://github.com/ftlabs/dom-delegate) will ensure any event listeners added are removed when it is `destroy`ed.
+Note: as long as you properly destroy your fruitmachine modules after you're finished with them, you need not worry about detached DOM nodes because [dom-delegate](http://github.com/ftlabs/dom-delegate) will ensure any event listeners added are removed when `destroy` is called on it.